nanjizal/Xperimental/README.md

 **Nanjizal** has grown to the point where it's helpful to have an overview.

-Here I collate smaller projects and provide a narative on the development of concepts through my experiments and helper libraries contained within Nanjizal github ( and hxDaeadlus ).
+Here I collate smaller projects and provide a narative on the development of concepts through my experiments and helper libraries contained within:

+Nanjizal github ( and hxDaeadlus ).

 <br>
 <br>